wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_doc.md

 - There should be no trailing whitespace at the end of lines
 - Paragraphs must be wrapped and lines should be at most 100 characters long
+- You must run `yarn format:uc-doc` when you're done